ExtremeNetworksSA/XIQ_WiNG_AP_CCG_to_location/readme.md

 ### Locations

-The script will preform an API call to get the location tree information.
+The script will preform an API call to get the building information based on the ccg name, then another API will be made to get the floors of that building.
 This is then used to assign APs to the floor based on the Building (rf-domain name).
 If there are more then 1 floor associated to the building, the devices will be placed on the bottom floor.

 ### CCGs